Miettine/Unity-Playground/README.md

 ###Singleton###

 Took UnifyCommunity's Singleton script.
-I inherited three classes of my own from it, and experimented with using the singleton design pattern.
+I inherited three classes of my own from it, and experimented with the singleton design pattern.
 It works pretty well, and lessens the amount of code I need to copy paste when I have a project that uses a lot of singletons.

 ###SuchADrag###